JustinLove/jsharmony-cms-sample-rails/README.md

 The redirects component allows the CMS to publish a `redirects.json` file, which is loaded by `/lib/middleware/cms_router_middleware.rb`.
 In this sample, the redirect file is loaded on every request for simplicity.

 `application.rb` loads the `CmsRouterMiddleware`.
 It is placed early in the chain so that it can redirect to static files and have the standard static file middleware take care of it.

+## Limitations and Points for extension

+- Redirects are re-loaded on every request.
+It could be done by checking less often, or simply restarting the app when new content is published.
+- Templates are captured at publish time; if the rails templates change you will need to republish.
+Alternately, it could be reworked so that the CMS publishes body content, and the cms router redirects pages to a rails controller that inserts the appropriate body into the current template.
+- Sample does not include many CMS features, such as menus, typical components, separate editor/publish templates, custom template attributes, etc.